 - 6. Fight back as a last resort when your life is in Imminent Danger

 - 7. Act as aggressively as possible

 - 8. Throw items at the perpetrator

-- 9. Make weapons from surrounding items
+- 9. Create weapons from surrounding items

-- 10. Commit to survive the attack
+- 10. Commitment to surviving the attack

 ADVERSARIAL, INCIDENTAL, & HUMAN CAUSED HAZARDS 5: HOSTAGE SITUATION